evanclough/wheels/README.md

 # wheels
-A C++ library with basic neural network functionality from the ground up to teach myself the fundamentals.
+A C++ library with basic neural network and linear regression functionality from the ground up to teach myself the fundamentals.
 "Re-inventing the wheel".
+Most of the features are inspired by the Google Machine Learning Crash Course

 ## Usage